 - 1. Work towards completion of a Master's degree in Clinical Mental Health Counseling; - 2.
 Complete the School Based Mental Health Grant Tuition Reimbursement Program application including all necessary components of the application; - 3.
 Submit transcripts and receipts and understand they will be reimbursed for the tuition after such documents have been submitted; - 4.
-Prior to receipt of reimbursement, execute a Promissory Note Agreement and Promissory Note in the forms attached hereto as Exhibit "3";

-- 5. Successfully pass the National Counselor Examination (NCE) and obtain full mental health licensure in Nebraska; - 6.
+Prior to receipt of reimbursement, execute a Promissory Note Agreement and Promissory Note in the forms attached hereto as Exhibit "3"; - 5.
+Successfully pass the National Counselor Examination (NCE) and obtain full mental health licensure in Nebraska; - 6.
 Satisfactorily work as an LMHP in the District for not less than three (3) consecutive school years.

 Licensed Alcohol and Drug Counselors.
-This Tuition Reimbursement Program (TRP) through the School Based Mental Health Grant (SBMHG) will provide an incentive for teachers or employees seeking further graduate level course credits that will allow them to serve as Licensed Alcohol and Drug counselors (LADC) for the Scottsbluff Public School District (SBPS) by reimbursing them for their educational costs, not to exceed 50% of the cost they paid, limited to the University of Nebraska-Lincoln's tuition rate for Education Graduate Level courses.Distribution of funds will be given to individuals who are taking graduate courses to meet the academic requirements necessary to obtain mental health licensure and certification to serve as licensed alcohol and drug counselors in Nebraska.
+This Tuition Reimbursement Program (TRP) through the School Based Mental Health Grant (SBMHG) will provide an incentive for teachers or employees seeking further graduate level course credits that will allow them to serve as Licensed Alcohol and Drug counselors (LADC) for the Scottsbluff Public School District (SBPS) by reimbursing them for a portion of their educational costs.
+Distribution of funds will be given to individuals who are taking graduate courses to meet the academic requirements necessary to obtain mental health licensure and certification to serve as licensed alcohol and drug counselors in Nebraska.
 A teacher or employee may not apply for tuition reimbursement for course work taken or for a Master's Degree received or earned prior to the adoption of this TRP.
 This TRP is currently limited to 4 individuals.